ovh/docs/pages/platform/serving-engine/11_TUTO_export_tensorflow/guide.en-ie.md

-[Tensorflow](https://www.tensorflow.org/) is a popular machine learning library and SavedModel is a serialization format that is supported by OVHcloud Serving Engine.
+[Tensorflow](https://www.tensorflow.org/) is a popular machine learning library and SavedModel is a serialization format that is supported by OVHcloud ML Serving.
 This tutorial will cover how to export a [Tensorflow](https://www.tensorflow.org/) trained model into an SavedModel file.